Most recent performance

-Giorgetta, the wife of Michele, a Parisian barge owner, has fallen in love with Luigi, one of her husband’s stevedores.
-Michele’s growing suspicion and jealousy lead him to violent action.
+Giorgetta, the wife of Michele, a Parisian barge owner, has fallen in love with Luigi, one of her husband’s stevedores – though Michele is growing increasingly suspicious.

 News and features

 What did you think of Richard Jones' Royal Opera production of Puccini's triptych?